sayalishrikhande/RecipeManagementApp/README.md

 You can access and clone the code repository using the git command under a directory: git clone https://github.com/sayalishrikhande/RecipeManagementApp.git

-Once the application starts up successfully you can access the respective below resources:
+Once the application starts up successfully you can access the below mentioned resources:

 To check the health of the application - http://localhost:8080/actuator/health Swagger UI for API documentation & endpoints http://localhost:8080/swagger-ui.html